 Effects of Textile Waste:

 Textiles are used widely in the design of items that support basic human needs.
 The clothing is a portable environment that serves to protect and shelter the human body from external environmental elements.
 Products like clothing, accessories, shoes, linens, towels and other household items are produced for utility function and are eventually disposed of, contributing to the growing stream of post-consumer textile waste.
+Some fashion trends may also influence people to dispose of their garments more often, even when they’re still in good condition.
+This practice could increase textile waste that ends up in landfills.
 In addition to post-consumer, pre-consumer textile waste is generated by industrial production and manufacturing.
 The overall apparel industry contributes to both pre-consumer and post-consumer textile waste.
 Both pre and post-consumer textiles have great potential for reuse or recycling, but still find their way into municipal solid waste streams.
 Textile waste is entering municipal solid waste streams in growing numbers, posing new challenges for communities and municipalities in its handling and disposal.
 Like waste of all kinds, handling textile waste poses complex challenges for municipal solid waste management.
 Materials Recovery Facilities (MRFs) used by municipalities to collect, sort and store municipal garbage and recycling before further transport are generally not equipped for handling and sorting textiles for proper reuse or recycling.
 Because of this, most municipalities have avoided collecting textiles alongside other materials for recycling.